Family and Community Teaching Summit:

 Transforming our Notions of Math Excellence

 The Knowledge Shop LA is proud to host its inaugural Family and Community Teaching Summit: Black Educators Transforming Our Notions of Math Excellence (FACTS: BET ON ME).
-This conference is designed for Students, Teachers, Parents, and Families to learn together and collaboratively develop action plans to promote math excellence for Black and Brown students.
+Students, Teachers, Parents, and Families will learn together and collaboratively develop action plans to promote math excellence for Black and Brown students.

 “The Summit that will bring together Parents, Educators, & Students to look at strategies that have helped Black children become brilliant Mathematicians”.